radiantmediaplayer/electron-quick-start/README.md

 # electron-quick-start

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation which demonstrates how to use [Radiant Media Player](https://www.radiantmediaplayer.com) with DASH and Widevine DRM.
+This Electron application is based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation and demonstrates how to use [Radiant Media Player](https://www.radiantmediaplayer.com) with DASH and Widevine DRM.

 A basic Electron application needs just these files: